snow01/ab-optimisation-framework/README.md

 >       - `name`: descriptive name of the variation
 >       - `short_name`: short name that is used in tracking cookie and instrumentation.
 Should be kept to max 3 characters.
 >       - `size`: variation size can be defined only in percent terms, and all variation size should add upto exactly 100.
+>       - `data`: optional data that is sent back to client for the active experiment and selected variant.
+Variant data is deep merged with experiment data, where variant data takes priority for same keys.
 > - `audience_lists`:
 >   - `id`: identifier of the audience list
 >   - `name`: descriptive name of the audience list, eg beta users